mathworks/ci-configuration-examples/README.md

 * CircleCI
 * GitHub Actions
 * Jenkins&trade;
-* Travis CI
 * GitLab CI/CD

 <br>

 ## About the code
-The primary goal of this repository is to provide a set of configuration files as templates that illustrate how to run MATLAB on various CI platforms (e.g., Azure DevOps, CircleCI, GitHub Actions, Jenkins, Travis CI).
+The primary goal of this repository is to provide a set of configuration files as templates that illustrate how to run MATLAB on various CI platforms (e.g., Azure DevOps, CircleCI, GitHub Actions, Jenkins).

 Each of these pipeline definitions does four things: